Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 How long does my pending application for assistance remain active at Modest Needs?

-Pending applications (applications for which we have requested but not received supporting documentation) remain active for 10 days from the date that they are updated to 'pending' status..
+Pending applications (applications for which we have requested but not received supporting documentation) remain active for 21 days from the date that they are updated to 'pending' status.

-If, after ten days, you have not provided us with the documentation that we've requested in support of your application, that application will be closed due to insufficient documentation, and you'll need to start the grant application process over again.
+If, after 21 days, you have not provided us with the documentation that we've requested in support of your application, that application will be closed due to insufficient documentation, but you will be able to resubmit your application for assistance right away.

 Back To Top